Dual Randomized Smoothing: Beyond Global Noise Variance: Reproducibility Statement

 \section{Reproducibility Statement}

 We have made extensive efforts to ensure the reproducibility of our work.
 For theoretical results, we provide precise definitions and formal statements in \cref{sec:theory}, with complete proofs given in \cref{app:proofs}.
 For the proposed framework, detailed descriptions of the inference, certification, and training procedures are presented in \cref{sec:ars_frame}.
 Experimental settings, including architectures, hyperparameters, and training details, are reported in \cref{sec:exp} and \cref{app-exp}.
-To further support reproducibility, we include our code in the supplementary material, along with links to download the experiment checkpoints and data used in this paper.
+To further support reproducibility, we include the link to our code and data in the abstract.